HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

 #### Examples: Content - Entities

-These are sample instances of Content: Entities profiles, illustrating the types of data that systems adhering to the profiles in this library might produce and consume.
+Sample instances of Content: Entities profiles, illustrating the types of data that systems adhering to the profiles in this library might produce and consume.

   * [Device - Software YMCA](Device-device-software-ymca.html)
   * [US Public Health Survey Practitioner Group - Practitioner in Survey](Group-us-ph-survey-practitioner-group-example.html)